Mouthwatering Salmon Confit with Lemongrass Sauce Easy Recipe

 - Get the freshest salmon fillets you can get your hands on.
 The thick ones are the nicest for this dish.

-- Add 2 tablespoons of extra virgin olive oil to the salmon fillets and rub it all over the fish.
+- Add 2 tablespoons of of extra virgin olive oil to the salmon fillets and rub it all over the fish.

 - Season generously with salt and pepper.
-About 1/2 teaspoon each of salt and pepper.
+About 1/2 teaspoon of each of salt and pepper.
 I usually use Masterfoods Garlic Pepper for each time that I need salt and pepper.
 Rub the seasonings all over the fish.

 - Slice two lemons into thick slices, discarding the ends.
 Lay the slices of lemons on a baking tray lined with baking paper.